csci-599-applied-ml-for-games/MapChat/content/README.md

 We used [textgenrnn](https://github.com/minimaxir/textgenrnn) package to train on our parsed Yelp data and generate content.
 This package is ready to use out of the box, while utilizing Tensorflow (Neural Network) backend.

 #### CUDA and CudNN
 Training texgenrnn without a GPU takes too long.
-If GPU is available, make sure to download and install CUDA and cudNN.
+If Nvidia GPU is available, make sure to download and install CUDA and cudNN.
 If confused about the compatibility of tensorflow/CUDA/cuDNN versions check this useful [stackoverflow post](https://stackoverflow.com/questions/50622525/which-tensorflow-and-cuda-version-combinations-are-compatible).

 #### Training on USCHPC
 With computing resources being scarce on my local machine, I decided to do all of our training on [USC's Supercomputer](https://hpcc.usc.edu/gettingstarted/), which has a ton of GPU's and CUDA/cuDNN already installed!